Rare public protest in China's Shanghai over property rule change

 The government measures, part of a bid to keep property speculation and soaring real estate prices in check, required developers and buyers to rectify violations such as separately installed toilets and kitchens before they are able to be sold on, effectively rendering them uninhabitable and worth a fraction of the purchase price.

-Amid soaring prices, real estate purchases across Chinese cities often follow years of penny-pinching and the contribution of life savings from parents and grandparents.
-New property prices on average rose 26.5 per cent in Shanghai last year.

-"They are shouting for their only home in Shanghai, bought by their whole family's savings through legal means," one person said of the protests in a Weibo post, which was later deleted.

-A total of 17 million square meters of projects are targeted by the campaign, the Shanghai government said on its social media account, of which 5 million square meters have been delivered to buyers.
+A total of 17 million square metres of such projects are targeted by the campaign, the Shanghai government said on its social media account, of which 5 million square metres have been delivered to buyers.

-A list of developments affected by the campaign published by the Shanghai government on May 18 included property giant Greenland's Fengshanghui development among four "typical" projects that needed rectification.
+"They are shouting for their only home in Shanghai, bought by their whole family's savings through legal means," one person said in a Weibo social media post, which was later deleted.

+"This year the government suddenly changed policies, saying it's not allowed to live in there, leaving hundreds of thousands of ordinary homeowners unable to normally sell their homes."